 3 World Team Vice-champion titles (senior)

 1 bronze medal in individual (senior)

 4 bronze medals per team (3 in senior and 1 in U23)

 1 gold medal at the K4 Road Running World Cup

-1 silver medal at the K2 Road Race World Cup over 500m
+2 silver medals at the K2 and K4 Road Race World Cup over 500m

-1 bronze medal at the K4 Road Running World Cup
+2 bronze medals at the K2 and K4 Road Running World Cup

 1 first, 1 second and a third place at the Downhill World Cup (senior)